Understanding Scope and Visibility

 You determine the scope of a variable when you declare it.
 It's a good idea to declare all variables explicitly to avoid naming-conflict errors between variables with different scopes.

 A variable or constant defined within a procedure is not visible outside that procedure.
 Only the procedure that contains the variable declaration can use it.
 In the following example, the first procedure displays a message box that contains a string.
-The second procedure displays a blank message box because the variable is local to the first procedure.
+The second procedure displays a blank message box because the variable

 You can define module-level variables and constants in the Declarations section of a module.
 Module-level variables can be either public or private.
 Public variables are available to all procedures in all modules in a project; private variables are available only to procedures in that module.
 By default, variables declared with the Dim statement in the Declarations section are scoped as private.
 However, by preceding the variable with the Private keyword, the scope is obvious in your code.

-Public procedures in a standard module or class module are available to any referencing project.
+|Public procedures in a standard module or class module are available to any referencing project.
 To limit the scope of all procedures in a module to the current project, add an Option Private Module statement to the Declarations section of the module.
-Public variables and procedures will still be available to other procedures in the current project, but not to referencing projects.
+Public variables and procedures will still be available to other procedures in the current project, but not to referencing projects.|

 If you declare a module-level variable as public, it's available to all procedures in the project.
-In the following example, the string variable can be used by any procedure in any module in the project.
+In the following example, the string variable

 All procedures are public by default, except for event procedures.
 When Visual Basic creates an event procedure, the Private keyword is automatically inserted before the procedure declaration.
 For all other procedures, you must explicitly declare the procedure with the Private keyword if you do not want it to be public.